pippinbarr/chesses2/process/to-do.md

 # General to-dos

-- Add an information window to explain any given game
+- ~~Add an information window to explain any given game~~

+- Make the actual info panel look better

 # ~~AI?~~